Two coupled qubits interacting with a thermal bath: A comparative study of different models: Comparison between microscopic and phenomenological models: strong coupling regime

 \section{Comparison between microscopic and phenomenological models: strong coupling regime}

 Now we consider the strong coupling regime for the qubit-qubit interaction, or $\lambda \geq \Omega$.
-Before addressing some general features of the evolution of the system, we would like to discuss the behaviour of the two-qubit steady state.
-In order to compare the predictions from the microscopic and phenomenological models, we explicitly calculate the stationary state of the reduced density operator for the two qubit system.
+Before addressing some general features of the system evolution, we would like to discuss the behaviour of the two-qubit steady state.
+In order to compare the predictions obtained from the microscopic and phenomenological models, we first calculate explicitly the stationary state of the reduced density operator for the two qubit system.